Table of Contents

 2. Illinois Bill of Sale Requirements

-Illinois law does not require a vehicle bill of sale, which is a legal document that acts as a receipt and shows when ownership switched hands, when it is purchased from an in-state dealer or individual.
+Illinois law does not require a vehicle bill of sale, which is a legal document that acts as a receipt and shows when ownership of a car switched hands, when it is purchased from an in-state dealer or individual.
 However, new Illinois residents who lease vehicles must submit out-of-state titles or other proof of ownership, such as a bill of sale, when they apply for a title and registration.

 Benefits of Creating This Document